Informative Note

 This regime enables entities that are closely linked in financial, economic, and organisational terms to be treated as a single taxable company for the purposes of VAT assessment and payment.
 It does so by allowing them to consolidate VAT balances payable (debit) or recoverable (credit) across the group entities.

-VAT group regime is optional, with the new rules applying to tax periods beginning on or after 1 July 2026.
+Participation in a VAT group is optional, with the new rules applying to tax periods beginning on or after 1 July 2026.

 Conditions for application